SoftInstigate/restheart-website/use-cases/open-data-and-iot.md

 RESTHeart also handles the GTFS format for public transportation schedules thanks to a commercial plugin.
 And RESTHeart allows for live streaming of real-time data from MongoDB.
 Several RESTHeart users tell us that they had their mobile or web applications up and running in a single day!
-To see just how much money you can save in development cost using RESTHeart to enable your real-time data, open data or IoT application, see ***RESTHeart’s ROI Calculator***.
+To see just how much money you can save in development cost using RESTHeart to enable your real-time data, open data or IoT application, see [RESTHeart’s ROI Calculator](../../versions#roi-calculator).